raleel/mythras-srd/0007_Magic.md

 Special Duration, Touch

 Lock magically secures any device that already has a mechanical bar or lock present.
-A Locked device can be opened only by the caster and cannot be picked by mundane means (such as by a thief using lock-picks) since the magic renders the mechanism immobile; howeverhowever, it could still be forced open by breaking the object the lock is set into.
+A Locked device can be opened only by the caster and cannot be picked by mundane means (such as by a thief using lock-picks) since the magic renders the mechanism immobile; however, it could still be forced open by breaking the object the lock is set into.
 The magic remains in place until opened by the caster, after which the device must be subject to a further casting of Lock to restore the enchantment.
 The Magic Point used to cast Lock does not recover until the spell is dismissed or concludes naturally.

 ### Phantasm

 Concentration, Ranged

 Phantasm allows the caster to weave together insubstantial or near weightless objects so that they take a shape or ghostly form.
 Thus, a spectral figure could be woven from a naturally occurring mist, or a face formed in a pile of dead leaves.
-Beyond this the spell has little effect, save to frighten, intrigueintrigue, or disconcert those that view it.
+Beyond this the spell has little effect, save to frighten, intrigue, or disconcert those that view it.

 ### Sleep

 Resist (Endurance), Touch

 Sleep sends its recipient into a deep, peaceful sleep.
 It has no effect on creatures with a SIZ greater than the caster's POW.
 Unless the target resists, it slumbers for a number of hours equal to the half the caster's POW.
-HoweverHowever, the spell takes 1d3 Rounds to take effect before the target falls unconscious.
+However, the spell takes 1d3 Rounds to take effect before the target falls unconscious.
 Any attempt to cast this spell in a combat situation automatically fails.

-### Vigour
+### Vigor

 Touch

-Vigour makes the recipient feel alive and energetic, being used to offset the effects of strenuous physical labour.
+Vigor makes the recipient feel alive and energetic, being used to offset the effects of strenuous physical labor.
 For the spell's duration, all Fatigue effects gained from laborious activity are ignored (but return on the spell's dismissal).

 ### Witchsight

 Ranged, Resist (Willpower)

-Witchsight allows the caster to see active magic, enchanted itemsitems, and invisible entities (although such things are simply shadowy representations) that lie within range and line of sight.
+Witchsight allows the caster to see active magic, enchanted items, and invisible entities (although such things are simply shadowy representations) that lie within range and line of sight.
 It can also penetrate illusions or discern the true guise of shapeshifted creatures.
 Beings which wish to remain hidden or disguised must win an Opposed Roll of their Willpower versus the casting roll.

 ## Superpowers

-The superpowers included here provide a core power that is either always active, oractive or can be activated at will.
+The superpowers included here provide a core power that is either always active or can be activated at will.
 Core powers can also have special stunts called Boosts that require the expenditure of Power Points to activate.
 A character that reaches 0 Power Points cannot use Boosts or any core powers with a cost until Power Points are regained.

 Limits are optional disadvantages that can be placed on a character, core powers, or Boosts.
-Each Limit details the circumstances in which it appliesapplies, and the Games Master must approve any Limit chosen.
+Each Limit details the circumstances in which it applies, and the Games Master must approve any Limit chosen.

 A character may also take up to two Limits from the list below, with one providing a bonus Boost, or two granting a bonus core power.